 A Missouri woman with a Cook Günther Tulip IVC filter filed the third bellwether claim due to serious perforation injuries.
 She alleges the device’s manufacturer failed to warn about side effects.
 Further, the lawsuit says Cook knowingly sold a defective device without testing the product for patient safety.
 According to a 2012 study, patients implanted with either the Günther Tulip IVC filter or Celect IVC filter experienced “some degree” of perforation within 71 days.
 Yet another 2013 study found 43% of Günther Tulip IVC filter patients had the device perforate through the Interior Vena Cava within 14 months.

 On March 30, 2018, a bellwether trial jury ordered C.R.
 Bard to pay plaintiff Sherri Booker a $3.6 million IVC filter settlement.
 Ms. Booker’s IVC filter settlement award included $1.6 million in actual and $2 million in punitive damages.
 According to court records, the plaintiff received her G2 filter in 2007 to prevent blood clots.
 In 2009, a radiologist conducting an X-ray on Ms. Booker discovered visible metal shards that broke off and moved away from the device.
 Eventually, these metal fragments pierced Ms. Booker’s spine and heart, requiring emergency open-heart surgery in 2014.
-This first ruling may influence two subsequent bellwether trials currently scheduled for May and September 2018.

 How Injured Patients May Qualify for an IVC Filter Settlement